FuelLabs/fuel-docs/src/developer-quickstart.md

 private key 0x719fb4da652f2bd4ad25ce04f4c2e491926605b40e5475a80551be68d57e0fcb
 ```

-Copy the private key, you will need this later to set it as a string value for a variable `WALLET_SECRET` in your `App.tsx` file.
+Save the private key, you will need this later to set it as a string value for a variable `WALLET_SECRET` in your `App.tsx` file.
 More on that below.

 First, take the address of your wallet and use it to get some coins from [the testnet faucet](https://faucet-beta-1.fuel.network/).